 - Gently fold in the mini chocolate chips.

 - Use a large cookie scoop to add batter to the muffin pan.
-Sprinkle the batter with coarse sugar.
+Sprinkle the batter with coarse sugar and a few additional chocolate chips.

 - Bake muffins at 425° for 5 minutes.
 Lower the temperature to 375° and bake for an additional 16-18 minutes.